Elmea/Technique-Effet-Graphique/ReadMe.md

 # **Graphical Effects**
-A project by Masseteau Emma and Jammet Maël
+A project by Masseteau Nino and Jammet Maël

 ## **Instancing**